varneek/InventoryManagment/README.md

 To Get all the data use:- /api/Product/GetAllProducts

-To search the data by ID use:- /api/Product/GetProductById?id=
+To search the data by ID use:- /api/Product/GetProductById?id=xyz

 To Create new data use:- /api/Product/CreateProduct

-To update the data use:- /api/Product/UpdateProduct?id=
+To update the data use:- /api/Product/UpdateProduct?id=xyz

-To Delete the data use:- /api/Product/DeleteProduct?id=
+To Delete the data use:- /api/Product/DeleteProduct?id=xyz

 To toggle activate and deactivate the data use:- /{id}/toggle

+To search the data by name use:- /search?name=xyz

 ## Example Requests